 Elif Shafak spoke about her moving from a country to another, about her roots up in the air and about the need to write to escape from the boring reality of every day life.

 Laila Lalami told about the straight-jacket of being seen as a "Muslim women writer" and stereotypes about what non-western writers can write.
-Arundhati called it co-operated moderate Muslim, but I don't think that she has ever been forced to live in a conservative islamist society.
+Arundhati called it "co-opted moderate Muslim", but I don't think that she has ever been forced to live in a conservative Islamist society - it is easy to talk about such view-points in the West and it is easy to denigrate moderate Muslims who are trying to find their way to modern world.

 Yesterday I also watched a documentary "Lest we forget" of Jason da Silva, about stories of Asians and Arabs in the aftermath of 9/11 in USA.
 Plain clothes men banging at the door, taking away the "suspicious looking Muslim who has been reported by a neighbour", wives and children in anxiety not knowing what is happening to their husbands and fathers, persons being deported after months of prisons without any news to their families, the film was like hammer blows about all those lives that are seen just as numbers or news-stories as long as they happen to others and that we justify so easily in terms of terrorism, law and order, security and nationhood.